Table of contents

 Cannabis binds to serotonin receptors, which can have a beneficial effect on managing chronic pain.
-CBD in particular interacts with serotonin receptors and may be a supplemental treatment for chronic pain.
+CBD interacts with serotonin receptors and may be a supplemental treatment for chronic pain.

-Adenosine receptors play a role in the release of the neurotransmitters dopamine and glutamate.
-Targeting adenosine receptors is what may make cannabis useful for neuropathic (nerve-related) pain.
+Adenosine receptors play a role in releasing the neurotransmitters dopamine and glutamate.
+Targeting adenosine receptors may make cannabis useful for neuropathic (nerve-related) pain.

-Transient Receptor Potential Cation Channel Subfamily V member 1 (TRPV1) plays a part in the mediation of inflammation, pain perception and body temperature.
-Inhibiting this receptor may help reduce pain, as CBD “blocks” or “occupies” the area/s pain signals are being sent to.
+Transient Receptor Potential Cation Channel Subfamily V member 1 (TRPV1) plays a part in mediating inflammation, pain perception, and body temperature.
+Inhibiting this receptor may help reduce pain, as CBD “blocks” or “occupies” the area/s pain signals are being sent.